-Every other supported board variant will be still supported, but the firmware for current OpenDeck board won’t receive any new features since I simply have no more memory to use as mentioned above.
+Every other supported board variant will be still supported, but the firmware for current OpenDeck board won’t receive any new features (other than the bug fixes) since I simply have no more memory to use as mentioned above.
 I am also planning on releasing OpenDeck Mega, which will have support for at least:

 - 128 buttons

 If anyone has some suggestions for Mega board, let me know!
 I get loads of requests asking for board which supports many components, so OpenDeck Mega will be the long awaited answer to that.